Quantum computer-aided design: digital quantum simulation of quantum processors: Results

 \subsection{Scaling to a multi-transmon sub-module}

-Based on our study, we anticipate that the presented variational algorithms for next-generation superconducting device simulation are viable applications for noisy intermediate-scale quantum (NISQ) processors \cite{preskill2018quantum}.
-In the case of a transmon chain sub-module as shown in \figref{fig:intro}(b-c), variational algorithms would shed light on unwanted cross-talk arising from spurious capacitances between any or all transmons in the sub-module.
-Such interactions can be gleaned from the static energy spectra that variational algorithms provide.
-Relevant metrics for experimental suitability of the variational algorithm are the number of data qubits, circuit depth, and gate count required to simulate an $M$-transmon processor sub-module.
-Both for near-term quantum computers and for intermediate-scale, partially error-corrected architectures, gate errors and thus simulation errors increase with the number of gates and effects from limited coherence increase with circuit depth.
+It remains to show that our hardware simulation approach is scalable.
+In the case of the transmon chain sub-module in \figref{fig:intro}(b-c), variational algorithms would shed light on unwanted cross-talk arising from spurious capacitances between any or all transmons in the sub-module.
+Such interactions can be gleaned from the static energy spectra computed using variational quantum algorithms.
+Here we study the performance of the VQE and VQD algorithms on a linear chain of up to four nearest-neighbor capacitively coupled transmons.
+With the encoding of four data qubits per transmon, we thus simulate variational algorithms on up to 16 data qubits.
+This is the largest size we can simulate with our computing resources in a reasonable runtime, and it is on par with other large numerical VQE simulations performed to date \cite{lee2018generalized, grimsley2019adaptive, dallaire2020application}.

-The circuit ansatz used for the two-transmon simulation can be naturally extended to $M$ transmons.
-Each transmon is again encoded in four data qubits such that the total data qubit count scales linearly with $M$ rather than exponentially if one were to use a classical computer.
-We place two layers of four-qubit ansatz blocks at the beginning of the variational circuit, connecting each set of four data qubits encoding a single transmon.
-The next two block layers then connect eight data qubits and we continue to add pairs of ansatz blocks.
-The final block pair is a $4M$-qubit ansatz that connects all data qubits.
-All blocks are extensions of the previously defined four-qubit ansatz: single layers of $X$- and $Z$-gates at the beginning and end; and M\o lmer-S\o rensen $XX$ gates between each pair of qubits in between (see Appendix \ref{app:subsec:scaling}).